Pedro Cateriano: Political career

 Cateriano entered the political scene as he was slated for a seat in the Peruvian Congress for Lima with the Liberty Movement, the only political party in which he has been registered, led by Mario Vargas Llosa, serving from 1990 to 1992, which was dissolved by President Alberto Fujimori.
 During his parliamentary tenure, Cateriano was a member of the Constitution and Foreign Relations committees, and the Permanent Assembly of Congress.
 He gained prominence as member of the Investigative Committee of the First presidency of Alan García, alongside Lourdes Flores and Fernando Olivera.
 In his published work The García Case, Cateriano details said investigation, the same that motivated Congress to accuse García of illicit enrichment (for issues such as that of the BCCI and the Mirage aircraft), but which the former president was initially declared innocent by the Supreme Court in 1992, and when reopened they were never resolved judicially, until they finally prescribed.

 Following the dissolution of Congress in 1992, Cateriano was invited by Fernando Olivera to regain his seat in the new unicameral body at the 1995 general election, but was not elected, attaining a low share of votes nationally.

 Upon the inauguration of Valentín Paniagua as President of Peru in November 2000 following the downfall of Alberto Fujimori, Cateriano was appointed to the Advisory Commission of the Ministry of Justice for Constitutional Reform.
 Simultaneously, he represented Peru before the Committee of Experts of the Follow-up Mechanism of the Inter-American Convention against Corruption.

-In July 2001, Cateriano was appointed as Deputy Minister of Justice by President Alejandro Toledo.
+In July 2001, Cateriano was appointed Deputy Minister of Justice by President Alejandro Toledo.
 He served in the ministry under the management of Fernando Olivera until June 2002.

 After ten years dedicated extensively to the private sector between 2002 and 2012, Cateriano was appointed agent of the Peruvian State before the Inter-American Court of Human Rights in February 2012, for the Chavín de Huántar case, defending the government's version that there were no executions during the release of the hostages from the residence of the Japanese ambassador in 1997.